RogerLuo-Code/coding-practice/docs/lc-solutions/lc0200-0299/lc0269-alien-dictionary.md

     $O(C)$, where $C$ is the total number of letters in all words.
     - Build adjacent list may go through all letters in the worst case, which takes $O(C)$.
-    - Topological sort initialization iterate over the nodes (unique letters) in `in_degree`, which takes $O(V)$, where $V$ is the number of unique letters.
+    - Topological sort initialization iterates over the nodes (unique letters) in `in_degree`, which takes $O(V)$, where $V$ is the number of unique letters.
 Then enqueue all nodes with zero in-degree, which takes time less than $O(V)$.
 So the initialization takes $O(V)$.